 After four seasons on Tuesday nights, the popular Chicago Fire TV show is being moved to Thursday nights — a very competitive evening for network television.
 Will this NBC drama’s audience follow this series to a new night?
 Will the ratings fall or rise?
 Cancelled or renewed for season seven?
-Stay tuned.
+Stay tuned. *Update below.

 Chicago Fire follows the personal lives and work lives of the Chicago paramedics and firefighters working on Engine 51, Truck 81, Ambulance, and Battalion 25.
 No occupation is more stressful or dangerous, yet so rewarding and exhilarating.
 These courageous men and women forge headfirst into danger when everyone else is running the other way.
 The TV show’s cast includes Jesse Spencer, Taylor Kinney, Monica Raymund, Eamonn Walker, David Eigenberg, Joe Minoso, Yuri Sardarov, Christian Stolte, Kara Killmer, and Miranda Rae Mayo.
 Recurring players include Randy Flagler, Anthony Ferraris, and DuShon Brown.